michalmichalak997/OCT/README.md

 https://www.cgal.org/download/windows.html

 Alternatively, you can contact Michal Michalak and ask for an executable.
-KYC and AML procedures will be applied :)
+KYC and AML procedures will be applied.

 ## 2. Prepare your input data in the following format: